Geometric characterization of Lyapunov exponents for Riemann surface laminations: Introduction

 The objects of geometric nature considered here are {\it harmonic currents} given by Garnett \cite{Garnett} which are generalizations of the {\it foliations cycles} previously introduced by Sullivan \cite{Sullivan}.
 When $X$ is compact, the existence of non-zero harmonic currents $T$ has been established by Garnett \cite{Garnett}.
 The case when $X$ is non compact has been investigated by Berndtsson-Sibony and Forn\ae ss-Sibony \cite{BerndtssonSibony,FornaessSibony2}.
 To a non-zero harmonic current $T$ we associate a Borel positive measure

 which is also a {\it harmonic measure} in good cases (for example, when $X$ is compact, see Proposition \ref{P:moderate_criterion} below).
+The notion of harmonic measures and harmonic currents will be recalled in Definition \ref{D:harmonic_measure} and \ref{D:harmonic_current}.
 The following terminology will be repeatedly used in this article.
 Given a positive finite measure space $(S,\Sc,\nu),$ a set $A\in \Sc$ is called {\it of full $\nu$-measure} if $\nu(S\setminus A)=0.$ In what follows, we say that a set $A\subset X$ is {\it of full $T$-measure} for a harmonic current $T$ if it is of full $\mu$-measure, where $\mu$ is given in (\ref{E:harmonic_measure}).

 In this setting, using our recent work \cite{NguyenVietAnh1} we obtain the following Oseledec multiplicative ergodic theorem which relates different objects of different natures. \begin{theorem} Let $(X,\Lc)$ be a $\Cc^2$-smooth hyperbolic Riemann surface lamination and $T$ a harmonic current.
 Let $\mu$ be the measure associated to $T$ by (\ref{E:harmonic_measure}).
-Assume, moreover, that $T$ is extremal (in the cone of all harmonic currents) and that $\mu$ is a harmonic measure.
+Assume, moreover, that $T$ is extremal in the cone of all harmonic currents and that $\mu$ is a (finite) harmonic measure.
 Consider a moderate cocycle $\mathcal{A}:\ \Omega\times \R^+ \to \GL(d,\K) . $ Then there exist a leafwise saturated Borel set $Y\subset X$ of full $\mu$-measure and a number $m\in\N$ together with $m$ integers $d_1,\ldots,d_m\in \N$ such that the following properties hold: \begin{itemize} \item[(i)] For each $x\in Y$ there exists a decomposition of $\K^d$ as a direct sum of $\K$-linear subspaces

 such that $\dim H_i(x)=d_i$ and $\mathcal{A}(\omega, t) H_i(x)= H_i(\omega(t))$ for all $\omega\in \Omega_x$ and $t\in \R^+.$ Moreover, $x\mapsto H_i(x)$ is a measurable map from $ Y $ into the Grassmannian of $\K^d.$ For each $1\leq i\leq m$ and each $x\in Y,$ let $V_i(x):=\oplus_{j=i}^m H_j(x).$ Set $V_{m+1}(x)\equiv \{0\}.$ \item[ (ii)] There are real numbers